techunderfive/techunderfive/_posts/2025-06-18-welcome-to-techUnder5.markdown

 - Cloud Solutions and best practices 🧱
 - Real-world explanations of Cloud, FinOps & Security 🔍

-Whether you're a beginner, looking to get certified or just trying to understand tech in simple works, **Tech Under 5** is for anyone who values clarity.
+Whether you're a beginner, looking to get certified or just trying to understand tech in simple works, **TechUnder5** is for anyone who values clarity.

 ---